pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

   Evaluation of such functions on sparse tensors can be element-wise, or one-dimension-wise operations.
 This includes the evaluation of the functions on the values corresponding to unspecified elements.
-Even when the unspecified elements are initially being zero valued, the values of unspecified elements may be mapped to nonzero values (see [an example below](#application-random-sequence-of-rare-events-with-non-zero-mean)).
+Even when the unspecified elements are initially zero-valued, the values of unspecified elements may be mapped to nonzero values (see [an example below](#application-random-sequence-of-rare-events-with-non-zero-mean)).
 So, in the domain of Calculus, the unspecified elements of sparse tensors can have any defined value.

-Currently, in PyTorch, the unspecified elements of sparse tensors are zero valued, but not only.
+Currently, in PyTorch, the unspecified elements of sparse tensors are zero-valued, but not only.
 For instance, the `torch.sparse.softmax` function assumes that the unspecified elements of a sparse tensor input are negative infinity (-inf) valued.